-In general germinal matrix injuries are more serious.
+In general, germinal matrix injuries are more serious.
 An injury in this region has a higher likelihood of permanently affecting nail growth.

-Calssification of Acute Fingernail Injuries
+Classification of Acute Fingernail Injuries

 Van Beek et al. classification of acute fingernail injuries is –

 - GI: Small subungual hematoma proximal nail (25%)